 The PEEP Learning Together Programme by Peeple is for parents with a child between birth and age five.
-PEEP for 3s is for parents with children between the ages of three and four.
+PEEP for 4s is the fifth level of PEEP and is for parents with children between the ages of four and five.

-The programme consists of five age-specific curricula delivered by PEEP-trained practitioners for 33 weeks during school term time.
+The programme consists of five, age-specific curricula delivered by PEEP-trained practitioners for 33 weeks during school term-time.
 Each curriculum teaches parents age-specific skills for supporting their children's early learning and social and emotional development.